ZeusLN/zeus-docs/docs/lsp/api/lsps1.md

 ## Spec

-The purchase channels in advance service currently follows the [LSPS1](https://github.com/BitcoinAndLightningLayerSpecs/lsp/blob/main/LSPS1/README.md) specification.
+The purchase channels in advance service currently follows the [LSPS1](https://github.com/lightning/blips/blob/master/blip-0051.md) specification (bLIP-51).
 Unlike the [just-in-time channel service](/lsp/api/flow), this service has the user await for confirmation before the channel opens.

 ## Interfaces